marc0tjevp/rocktech-isg-502/gpio.md

 Create a oneshot that sets IOs LOW (and keeps LED off) on boot.
 Adjust to your needs.

+> ⚠️ **Caution**
+> Be aware that the pins will be active on boot and will stay at 5V until the service is loaded.

 ```
 # /etc/systemd/system/gpio-defaults.service
 [Unit]